U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 ### Using an email with implicit super-admin privileges

 1. Use the email address `testadmin@example.com`.
-As soon as you type it in, a message should appear saying `This email address has implicit super-admin privileges!`.
+As soon as you type it in, a message should appear saying "This email address has implicit super-admin privileges!".

    ![Sign-in page with implicit super-admin email address](images/Webpage-Guide/implicitSuperAdmin.png)